donishadsmith/DEI-R-Workshop.github.io/Lesson 2 - Importing & Exporting Data in R.md

 The most common arguments that you will use in these functions are:

 - `x = ` : Specify the name of the object (variable) containing the data that you wish to save.

+- `file = ` : To specify the location that you want your file to be saved and to specify the name of your file.

 - `sep = ` : Specify what you want the values in you file to be separated by.
 For `write.csv()`, this argument defaults to `sep = ","` and will ignore any changes to this argument that you attempt make.

 #### Exporting csv file: